-I feel blessed to be able to take a walk or ride a bike whenever I feel like to.
-And, I am feeling for the person who is ridden by the disease and the family who loves, tenders, and be available to the needy.
+I feel blessed to be able to take a walk or ride a bike whenever I feel like it.
+And, I am feeling for the person who is ridden by the disease and the family who loves, tenders and is available to the needy.

-Bike is one of the major export items from Taiwan since 70’s.
+Bike is one of the major export items from Taiwan since the 70s.
 I however could not comprehend why Americans need so many bikes till I live here.
-Motor vehicles are the essential transportation and yet only bike can serve exercise needs.
-People’s awareness for fitness and the rapidly growing traffic have made bike popular than ever.
+Motor vehicles are essential transportation and yet only bikes can serve exercise needs.
+People’s awareness of fitness and the rapidly growing traffic have made bike popular than ever.
 Easy strides and harmonious rhythm are appealing.
-Besides only bikes can access narrow roads and secluded areas where wonders and surprises are often hidden and awaiting to be discovered.
+Besides only bikes can access narrow roads and secluded areas where wonders and surprises are often hidden and waiting to be discovered.

 This event is not a race.
-Participants can pace themselves to start any time between 6:30am to 9:00am.
-There are choices of 33 to 100 mile routes which go through scenic Willamette Valley farmland, state parks and rivers.
+Participants can pace themselves to start at any time between 6:30am to 9:00am.
+There are choices of 33 to 100-mile routes which go through scenic Willamette Valley farmland, state parks, and rivers.
 We took a drive on the route hoping to catch some bikers on the road.
-The scenery is so beautiful that on several occasions, I could not help myself but to snap a few landscape shots.
+The scenery is so beautiful that on several occasions, I could not help myself but snap a few landscape shots.

 were and proud of them.

-I also learned that this is the kind of bikes that MS patients use since they cannot erect their back and sit in an upright position.
-In the past when I saw this kind of bike running on the street
+I also learned that this is the kind of bike that MS patients use since they cannot erect their back and sit in an upright position.
+In the past when I saw this kind of bike running on the street.

 I thought it was meant to show off.
-I did not know that it is an alternative exercise bike for people who living with MS.
+I did not know that it is an alternative exercise bike for people who live with MS.

 My eyes were drawn to this girl who was performing a ribbon dance in the mist.
 The bright colors of her dress and ribbons stand out in front of the translucent mist and under the bright sun, her cascaded hair is charming…

-For MS bike event details, visit following link:
+For MS bike event details, visit the following link:

 A few more pictures to share below: